kevinsogo/compgen/README.md

 You have a bunch of files, and you want to know which subtask each one belongs to, automatically.
 There are two methods, depending on your level of laziness.

-### Using a detector script
+### Method 1: Using a detector script

-First, write a program (say `detector.java`) that takes a valid input from stdin and prints the index of *all* subtasks in which the file is valid.
+First, write a program (say `detector.java`) that takes a valid input from stdin and prints the indices of *all* subtasks in which the file is valid.
 Then run the following:

 ```bash
 $ kg subtasks -i "tests/*.in" -f detector.java